Maneren/KIV-UPP/sem01/README.md

 ### Results

-For total runtime, I decided to omit the data loading part since it takes between 1200 and 1300 milliseconds, while all the “interesting” processing takes in total less than 30 milliseconds (that is less than 3% of the runtime).
+For total runtime, I decided to omit the data loading part since it takes between 300 and 350 milliseconds, while all the “interesting” processing takes in total less than 20 milliseconds (that is around 5% of the total runtime).

 Tested devices were: